Central Coast Beekeepers of Oregon

 See our newsletter for the updated calendar and schedule or our full list of presenters and topics for 2024.

 September’s meeting featured Randy Oliver – Concepts in Varroa Management.
-See the Presenters page for the Zoom link to his presentation.
+See the Presenters page for the Zoom link to his presentation and Power Point PDF file.

-Saturday, November 16: Annual Meeting (Election of Officers, Plans for Next Year)
+Saturday, November 16: Annual Meeting (Election of Officers, Plans for Next Year).
+Meeting at the OSU Extension office in Newport.

 PRESIDENT’S MESSAGE